ocrmypdf/OCRmyPDF/docs/jbig2.rst

 also required.
 Also, a JBIG2 encoder must be installed as described in the previous section.

+You can adjust the threshold for JBIG2 compression with the ``--jbig2-threshold``.
+The default is 0.85, meaning that if two symbols are 85% similar, they will be compressed together.

 *Due to an oversight, ocrmypdf v7.0 and v7.1 used lossy mode by default.*